ksu-cs-textbooks/cs-zero/content/00-trial-introduction/01-introduction/_index.md

 One very important part of the syllabus that every student should read is the late work policy.
 First off, each module has a due date, and you may work on that module at any time before it is due, provided you have met the prerequisites.
 As discussed before, you must do all the readings and assignments in a module in listed order before moving on, so you cannot jump ahead.
 A module is considered completed when all items have been completed.

-For the purposes of grading, we will use the date and time that the confirmation quiz was submitted at the end of each module to determine when the module was completed.
-This is due to the way that Codio handles automated grading, as it may resubmit previously graded assignments if an error in the module is corrected, making a previously completed assignment appear to be submitted late.

-If any work is submitted after the due date, a penalty of 10% of the total points possible in that assignment will be deducted for each day it is late, up to a maximum of 3 days.
-After 3 days beyond the due date, you will receive a 0 on the assignment.
+In most Computational Core courses, if any work is submitted after the due date, a penalty of 10% of the total points possible in that assignment will be deducted for each day it is late, up to a maximum of 3 or 5 days.
+After that, you will receive a 0 on the assignment.
 Please refer to the full late policy in the syllabus for more information about how late work is handled in this course.

 Finally, even if a module is late, it still must be completed before you can move on to a later module.
 So, it is very important to avoid getting behind in this course, as it can be very difficult to get back on track.
 If you ever find that you are struggling to keep up, please don't be afraid to contact either the instructors or GTAs for assistance.
 We'd be happy to help you get caught back up quickly.

-This is intended to be a completely online, self-paced course.
+The trial course is intended to be a completely online, self-paced course.
 There are no mandatory scheduled course times.
 All of the content is available online, so you can work whenever and wherever you want.
 It could be a 3-hour block once a week, or a few minutes here and there between classes.
 It’s really up to you and your schedule.
 However, remember that each module may require 4 to 6 or more hours of work to complete, so make sure you have plenty of time available to devote to this course.

 Also, a vast majority of the grading in this course will be handled automatically through Canvas and Codio.
 This means that you'll be able to receive feedback directly from those systems as soon as you submit your work.
 You may also contact the instructors and GTAs for additional tips and feedback regarding your work, but depending on the number of students in the program, we may not be able to review every student submission directly.